exploRNN: Understanding Recurrent Neural Networks through Visual Exploration: Design Challenges

 \subsection{Technical Challenges}

-Whereas the visualization design challenges map directly to our educational objectives, the following technical challenges relate to the development of such a learning environment in an interactive and explorable way.
-Accordingly, we identified the following three main technical challenges for~\enn:
+Whereas the visualization design challenges are based directly on our educational objectives, the following technical challenges relate to the development of such an interactive, explorable learning environment:

-\begin{itemize} \item[T1] \textbf{Training Time.} In real application scenarios, training processes can take up to several days until convergence.
-For an interactive application of RNNs, waiting days for convergence is obviously not feasible.
-Our technology thus has to be such that the network converges in minutes instead of hours or days, and thus provides instant feedback to the user.
-This limits the space of network designs, training data, and training objectives to be used. \item[T2] \textbf{Training Steps.} Normally, computation is done as fast as possible, to minimize the time needed for the network to converge.
-In our case, however, we want the user to be able to follow the training process, and observe individual training steps.
-It is thus important, to visually and temporally separate training steps and make them run so that one can visually follow this process. \item[T3] \textbf{Deployment.} Modern-day learning is often conducted via online courses, blog posts, or explainable web pages.
-While this makes such learning environments accessible to a broad audience, it also limits what can be shown to the user.
-Teacher intervention is not feasible in these scenarios, and the applications have to be performant and lightweight enough to allow for an interactive browser experience. \end{itemize}
+\textbf{\technicalbox{T1} Training Time.} Typically, training processes can take up to several days to convergence~\cite{khomenko2016accelerating,zhu2018benchmarking}.
+However, for an interactive learning experience, waiting days for convergence is not feasible.
+To provide direct feedback to the user, our networks thus have to converge in minutes instead of hours or days. \\ \textbf{\technicalbox{T2} Training Steps.} Normally, computation is done as fast as possible to minimize the time it takes for the network to converge.
+However, we want the user to be able to follow the training process and observe individual training steps~\cite{amadieu2011attention}.
+Thus, training steps should be separated temporally from the visualization. \\ \textbf{\technicalbox{T3} Deployment.} Modern-day learning is often conducted via online courses, blog posts, or explainable web pages~\cite{peters2000digital}.
+Although this makes such learning environments accessible to a broad audience, it also limits the technical freedom of such applications~\cite{smilkov2019tensorflow}.
+Therefore, educational environments should be deployed to a broad audience, while also providing diverse functionality.